vinupaul/vinupaul/README.md

 - 🔭 I’m currently pursuing my Master's in Computer Science Student at Rivier University.

-- 📷 I'm working as a Social Media Manger at Rivier Univeristy.
+- 📷 I'm working as a Social Media Manger, Teaching assistant and a Graduate Assitant at Rivier Univeristy.

 - 🧑‍💼 I was working as a Senior Developer at **[Jivox](https://jivox.com/)**